bitcointranscripts/bitcointranscripts/tabconf/2024/cluster-mempool-by-murch.md

 So while we're building a block template, every time we pick any transactions with descendants into the block, we have to recalculate all of their ancestors set fee rates.
 That's kind of a drag.
 A, because we don't know what fee rate they'll eventually be picked into the block, and B, because we don't know what fee rate they'll eventually have, and we have to do that extra computation.
-This becomes a little more obvious if we look at the other side.
+So, this becomes a little more obvious if we look at the other side.

+## Descendant Sets

-Let's say our mempool, someone is creating a staking protocol on Bitcoin, the mempool overflows, and we're starting to evict some transactions out of our mempool to reduce the memory footprint of that data structure.
+So, let's say our mempool, someone is creating a staking protocol on Bitcoin, the mempool overflows, and we're starting to evict some transactions out of our mempool to reduce the memory footprint of that data structure.
 If you look at this cluster, and we'll use that term more, a cluster refers to all the transactions that are related by parent-child relationships transitively, so like the biggest connected component in the mempool.
 So we are looking at a cluster right here, a single cluster.
 If you look at this cluster, does anyone want to hazard a guess which transaction we would kick out of the mempool first if we had to reduce the mempool footprint?